-The merger results in Holdings being considered the surviving consolidated entity for accounting purposes rather than the Partnership, which is the surviving consolidated entity for legal and reporting purposes.
-As a result, the following table sets forth the capitalization of Holdings as of September 30, 2010 on: (i) a consolidated historical basis for Holdings; (ii) a pro forma basis to give effect to the Holdings Merger and related transactions; and (iii) a pro forma as adjusted basis to give effect to the common units offered in this prospectus supplement and the application of the net proceeds from this offering to temporarily reduce borrowings outstanding under EPO's multi-year revolving credit facility.
+The Holdings Merger resulted in Holdings being considered the surviving consolidated entity for accounting purposes rather than Enterprise, which is the surviving consolidated entity for legal and reporting purposes.
+As a result, the following table sets forth the capitalization of Holdings as of September 30, 2010 on:

+- a consolidated historical basis; - a pro forma basis to give effect to the Holdings Merger and related transactions; - a pro forma as adjusted basis to give effect to the application of (i) the net proceeds of approximately \$528.3 million from Enterprise Parent's sale of 13,225,000 common units in December 2010 at a public offering price of \$41.25 per common unit and (ii) the net proceeds from the sale of the notes in this offering to: (a) temporarily reduce borrowings outstanding under our multi-year revolving credit facility; (b) repay outstanding amounts on the maturity of our \$450 million principal amount of senior notes B due February 2011; and (c) increase cash and cash equivalents, which we intend to use for general company purposes.

-Since the Partnership is the surviving entity for legal and reporting purposes, the pro forma condensed consolidated balance sheet information is labeled "Enterprise Products Partners L.P.
-Pro Forma."
-The historical data in the table below is derived from and should be read in conjunction with the Holdings' consolidated historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
-The historical data below does not reflect events after September 30, 2010 except as noted above for the merger and proposed common unit offering.
-The pro forma information in the table below is derived from and should be read in conjunction with the unaudited pro forma condensed consolidated financial statements included elsewhere in this prospectus supplement.
+Since Enterprise Parent is the surviving entity for legal and reporting purposes, the pro forma condensed consolidated balance sheet information is labeled "Enterprise Parent Pro Forma."
+The historical data in the table below is derived from and should be read in conjunction with Holdings' consolidated historical financial statements, including the accompanying notes, incorporated by reference in this prospectus supplement.
+The data below does not reflect events after September 30, 2010 except as noted above for the Holdings Merger and December 2010 common unit offering.
+The Enterprise Parent pro forma information in the table below is derived from and should be read in conjunction with the unaudited pro forma condensed consolidated financial statements included elsewhere in this prospectus supplement.